2C: Public Service Company of Colorado (Xcel Energy) Franchise

 Please provide all analyses of stranded costs that the City of Boulder will be responsible for if it adopts the proposed Xcel franchise.

-Leslie_Glustrom asked over 3 years ago
+Leslie_Glustrom asked about 4 years ago

 • Staff has not conducted any analyses of stranded cost for a scenario in which the franchise is adopted.